Clippers rally to beat Pistons 96-91 in Leonard's return - WHIZ News

 Leonard finished with six points on 2-of-8 shooting and had five rebounds and four assists in 24 minutes.

+Reggie Jackson led the Clippers with 23 points.
+Paul George and Marcus Morris added 16 points each and Ivica Zubac tied his career high with 18 rebounds.

-He had missed 12 straight games since coming off the bench in two of the first three games to begin the season.
-Leonard had been dealing with stiffness in his right knee, which was surgically repaired in July 2021.
+Leonard had missed 12 straight games since coming off the bench in two of the first three games to begin the season.
+He had been dealing with stiffness in his right knee, which was surgically repaired in July 2021.
 He missed all of last season while rehabbing.

+“It’s going to be a long journey,” Leonard said.
+“ACL recovery isn’t just one year.
+It’s a two-year process.”

+Leonard’s availability is going to depend on how he’s feeling day to day.

 Bojan Bogdanovic scored 26 points and Jaden Ivey added 18 points for the Pistons.
 They lost their fifth in a row playing without injured Cade Cunningham.

-Killian Hayes scored to give the Pistons a 76-75 lead before the Clippers took over.
+Killian Hayes scored to give the Pistons their last lead at 76-75 before the Clippers took over.

 George hit a 3-pointer, Leonard made a pair of free throws and then assisted on Morris’ 3-pointer.
 George dunked one-handed after a steal and Leonard scored to push the Clippers’ lead to 87-79.